-Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level The level of a contaminant in drinking water below which there is no known or expected risk to Goal (MCLG) health.
 MCLGs allow for a margin of safety.
 Maximum Contaminant Level (MCL) The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Residual Disinfectant Level (MRDL) The highest residual disinfectant level allowed Maximum Residual Disinfectant Level Goal (MRDLG The level of residual disinfectant below which there is no known or expected risk to health.
 Parts per Million (ppm) or Milligrams per Liter (mg/l) units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days.
 Parts per Billion (ppb) or Micrograms per Liter (ug/l) are units of measure for concentration of a contaminant.
 A part per billion corresponds to one second in 31.7 years.
+Picocuries per Liter (pCi/L) A pCi is a measure of the rate of radioactive decay of radon.
+One pCi is one trillionth of a Curie, 0.037 disintegrations per second, or 2.22 disintegrations per minute.
 Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.
 The symbol "<" A symbol which means less than.
-A result of <5 means that the lowest level that could be detected was 5 and the contaminant in that sample was not detected NA Not applicable Contact Time (CT) means the mathematical product of a "residual disinfectant concentration: (C), which is determined before or at the first customer, and the corresponding "disinfectant contact time" (T).
+A result of <5 means that the lowest level that could be detec was 5 and the contaminant in that sample was not detected NA Not applicable Contact Time (CT) means the mathematical product of a "residual disinfectant concentration: (C), which is determined before or at the first customer, and the corresponding "disinfectant contact time" (T).
 Microcystins Liver toxins produced by a number of cyanobacteria.
-Total Microcystins are the sum of all the variants/congeners (forms) of the cyanotoxin microcystin.
+Total microcystins are the sum of all the variants/congeners (forms) of the cyanotoxin microcystin.
 Cyanobacteria Photosynthesizing bacteria, also called blue-green algae, which naturally occur in marine and freshwater ecosystems, and may produce cyanotoxins, which at sufficiently high concentrations can pose a risk to public health.
 Cyanotoxin Toxin produced by cyanobacteria.
 These toxins include liver toxins, nerve toxins, and skin toxins.
 Also sometimes referred to as "algal toxin".
 NTU Nephelometric Turbidity Unit (a measure of particles held in suspension in water.)
+Cyanotoxin Toxin produced by cyanobacteria.
+These toxins include liver toxins, nerve toxins, and skin toxins.
+Also sometimes referred to as "algal toxin".
+PFAS Per- and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals applied to many industrial, commercial and consumer products to make them waterproof, stain resistant, or nonstick.
+PFAS are also used in products like cosmetics, fast food packaging, and a type of firefighting foam called aqueous film forming foam (AFFF) which are used mainly on large spills of flammable liquids, such as jet fuel.
+PFAS are classified as contaminants of emerging concern, meaning that research into the harm they may cause to human health is still ongoing.